Issue Date: February 2, 2015

 Sponsored by SQM S.A.

-Koser will present the award address before the Division of Organic Chemistry.
+Christe will present his award address before the Division of Fluorine Chemistry.

 - Chemical & Engineering News